socotecio/django-socio-grpc/docs/configuration.rst

       "PAGINATION": "PAGINATION",
       "FILTERS": "FILTERS",
     },
-    "LOG_EXTRA_CONTEXT_FUNCTION": "django_socio_grpc.log.default_get_log_extra_context",
   }

 ROOT_HANDLERS_HOOK
 ^^^^^^^^^^^^^^^^^^

 This setting points to the `grpc_handlers` function within a specified module, responsible for registering all gRPC handlers for the project's applications.
 Each application has its own handler, which in turn registers the gRPC services it employs.
 As a result, incoming gRPC requests or events trigger the appropriate service using the handlers' map.
+This function runs just before the start of the server, making it useful for any other kind of initialization

 For a project named "my_project" with the `grpc_handlers` function inside `my_project/handlers.py`, the configuration would be: